Tascam 244 Portastudio

 Sophisticated features

-Each input channel has a 2-band parametric type sweep equalizer, plus an “off” position on the Mic/Line Tape switch for muting unused channels.
+Each input channel has a 2-band parametric type sweep equaliser, plus an “off” position on the Mic/Line Tape switch for muting unused channels.
 The 244 accepts up to 4 microphones, line-level sources, or electronic instruments without the need for a ‘direct box”.
 There are a variety of outputs for mixdown to any 2-track recorder, and for monitoring via headphones and /or loudspeakers (with an external amplifier system).

 The Tascam 244 also has numerous patch points which, channel-by-channel, allow the insertion of a variety of outboard signal processors.
 The aux mixing buss is stereo, so it can be used for an effects send mix or an additional performer headphone cue mix.
 And the Remote Punch [n/ Out footswitch jack means performers working alone can plug in an optional footswitch (RC-30P) and “punch -in” the record mode without a beat.